airtai/nbdev-mkdocs/README.md

 ### Workflow

-Here’s a quick comparison of the documentation generation workflows of Quarto and Material for MkDocs (nbdev_mkdocs):
+Here’s a quick comparison of Quarto and Material for MkDocs (nbdev_mkdocs) development workflow:

 | **Quarto workflow**                                                                                                                        | **Material for MkDocs workflow**                                                                                                                                 |
 |--------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------|